 Stability and dividend income are what retirees crave, so GOBankingRates came up with a list of 29 stocks that check all those boxes and then some.

 Not many companies scream “blue chip” more than the Walt Disney Company.
 In addition to the company’s world-famous theme parks, the company is the owner and producer of some of the most iconic films and characters in history, from Mickey Mouse to Elsa.
 Recently, the company launched its own streaming service to compete with industry heavyweights Netflix and Amazon, leveraging the strength of its powerful content library.

-In terms of market capitalization, which is a fancy term for a stock’s current share price times the number of outstanding shares, Merck is the largest pharmaceutical company.
+In terms of market capitalization (a fancy term for a stock’s current share price times the number of outstanding shares), Merck is the largest pharmaceutical company in the world.
 Although the company has six blockbuster drugs, according to Investor’s Business Daily, its long-term success could hinge on its biggest cancer treatment, Keytruda.